MLOps for DevOps Engineers – MiniLM & MLflow demo

 The quick way: make run

-The simplest way to try this demo is with the included Makefile.
-All you need is Docker installed.
+The simplest way to try this demo is with the included Makefile; that way all you need is Docker installed

 # clone the repo